terrylica/crypto-marketcap-rank/docs/setup/pushover-notifications.md

 - Custom notification sounds
 - Desktop notifications

+---

 ## Security Notes

-- **Never commit** API tokens or user keys to git
+- **Never commit** Doppler tokens or Pushover credentials to git
-- Secrets are encrypted in GitHub Actions
-- Only repository admins can view/edit secrets
+- Service token is read-only (cannot write/delete secrets)
-- Rotate tokens if compromised
+- Token can be revoked in Doppler dashboard if compromised
+- Actual Pushover credentials not accessible to repository collaborators

+---

 ## Monitoring Workflow File